NBChub/bgcflow_wrapper/README.md

   -h, --help  Show this message and exit.

 Commands:
-  clone       Use git to clone BGCFlow to local directory. deploy      [EXPERIMENTAL] Deploy BGCFlow locally using snakedeploy. get-result  View a tree of a project results or get a copy using Rsync.
+  build       Use DBT to build DuckDB database from BGCFlow results. clone       Use git to clone BGCFlow to local directory. deploy      [EXPERIMENTAL] Deploy BGCFlow locally using snakedeploy. get-result  View a tree of a project results or get a copy using Rsync.